REG 05.20.20 - Reappointment, Promotion, and Tenure Dossier Format Requirements

 2. Include an evaluation of teaching effectiveness, including:

-B. Instructional Development - List innovations in courses, curricula, and programs.
+B. Instructional Development – Highlight innovations and new developments in courses, curricula, and programs.

-C. Mentoring Activities - As appropriate, include undergraduate and/or graduate academic advising, postdoctoral advising, advising student organizations, independent study courses, special projects with students, supervision of clinical faculty, and assessments of any of the above.
+C. Mentoring Activities – Include undergraduate and/or graduate academic advising, postdoctoral advising, advising student organizations, independent study courses, special projects with students, supervision of clinical faculty, and assessments of any of the above.

 D. List all past and current graduate committee memberships and identify those committees on which you have served or are currently serving as committee chair/major advisor for master's and doctoral theses; show numbers and dates of service in each category (see “A Collection of Samples…” in the Additional References list at the top of this regulation).